Victor Jeman Academy

-Learn to work with lists in Python - how to store, access, and modify collections of elements.
+Learn to work with lists in Python - how to create them, access elements by index, grow and shrink them, and walk through them by hand.

 What You'll Learn

-Up until now, you have been working with variables that store a single value, a number, a piece of text, a True or False.
-But what do you do when you want to keep multiple things together?
-For example, all the songs in your favorite playlist?
-You are not going to create a separate variable for each song.
-That would be chaos.
-Instead, you put them all in a list and you are done.
+So far your variables have held one value each: a number, a piece of text, a True or False.
+But what do you do when you want to keep a bunch of things together?
+Say, every song in your favorite playlist.
+You are not going to make a separate variable for each one.
+That is chaos.
+You drop them all in a list and you are done.

 What are lists

-A list in Python is an ordered collection of elements.
-You create one using square brackets [] and separate the elements with commas:
+A list in Python is an ordered collection of elements (an element is just one item in the list).
+You create one using square brackets [] (the symbol that makes a list, and later reaches into one) and separate the elements with commas:

 Result: